JElchison/format-udf/README.md

 # Features
 * Formats a block drive (hard drive or Flash drive) in <a href="https://en.wikipedia.org/wiki/Universal_Disk_Format">Universal Disk Format (UDF)</a>
-    * UDF 2.01 used for maximal compatibility
+    * UDF revision 2.01 used for maximal compatibility (see note on Linux support below)
 * Resulting file system can be read/written across multiple operating system families (Windows, OS X, and Linux)
 * Runs on any OS having a Bash environment